Page title

 3.1.
 Introduction

-The CEO considering an enrolment eligibility claim should ensure that suitable evidence has been provided or gathered to confirm the person is eligible for enrolment.
-The checklist below provides guidance on what should be confirmed for each enrolment claim:
+The CEO decision on an enrolment eligibility claim must be based on suitable evidence provided or gathered to confirm the person is eligible for enrolment.
+The checklist below provides guidance on what should be evidenced for each enrolment claim:

 Owner